m7xer/handy/README.md

-# handy
-utilities for handheld radio
+# handy - utilities for handheld radio

+_WARNING!
+This code is kludged together, it is not idiomatic in any way and was born purely out of immediate necessity._

 ## install

-`
-npm install
-`
+- ensure internect connectivity
+- ensure you have "a recent" nodejs/npm installed
+- `git@github.com:m7xer/handy.git`
+- `cd handy`
+- `npm install`

 ## scripts